geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-16/meeting-transcript.md

 ##### **Geohot** [[00:54:09](https://www.youtube.com/watch?v=MXDfAfrJmrQ&t=3249)]
 The one in Mesa, yeah.
-Mesa has their own UOPs called NIR.
+Mesa has their own UOps called NIR.
 So there's a bounty for that if anyone's interested.
 If anyone can get that wired up.